 - 3 to 4 tablespoons water , as needed for texture

-- In a large food processor fitted with an "S" blade, combine the chickpeas, tahini, lemon juice, olive oil, garlic, cumin, salt, and 3 tablespoons of water.
+- In a large food processor fitted with an "S" blade, combine the chickpeas, tahini, lemon juice, olive oil, 1 garlic clove, cumin, salt, and 3 tablespoons of water.
 Process until smooth, and add another tablespoon of water for a fluffier/softer texture.
 (The more water you add, the softer & smoother the dip will be.)

 - Taste and adjust any seasoning as needed, adding more lemon juice or tahini, if desired.
+I usually add 1/4 teaspooon more salt, and sometimes another garlic clove, depending on who I am serving this to.
+(If it's just for me, I always use 2.)
 You can serve this right away, or store it in the fridge where it will thicken up a bit more.